Construction and Real Estate

 How We're Helping Our Construction and Real Estate Clients

-Industry Trends: There is a myriad of topics playing major roles in the construction and real estate world like the legalization of Marijuana and the impact of the opioid crisis, the challenges of recruiting and HR, technology and succession planning and exit planning.
+Industry Trends: There are myriad topics playing major roles in the construction and real estate world.
+We are advising clients through the challenges associated with the legalization of Marijuana, the impact of the opioid crisis, supply chain disruptions, labor shortages, risk management, HR, technology, and succession planning and exit planning.

-Tax Reform Impacts Real Estate and Construction: There are many TCJA tax provisions that specifically impact construction contractors and real estate developers.
-Knowing about the law’s big ticket items and provisions can help you can take advantage of the new rules.
+Tax Reform Impacts Real Estate and Construction: The TCJA brought about many tax provisions that specifically impact construction contractors and real estate developers.
+Knowing about the law’s big ticket items and provisions and what more recent legislation has changed can help you take advantage of available tax benefits.

 Construction and Real Estate Services Advisory Team Leaders